 Director, Effective Philanthropy Group

-As a noted speaker and writer, Ms. Twersky has authored countless articles and reports.
-Most recently, she was principal author of Measurement and Evaluation in Israel's Third Sector and A Guide to Actionable Measurement.
+Twersky has authored numerous articles and reports, contributing to the Stanford Social Innovation Review, Chronicle of Philanthropy, and Alliance Magazine.
+Most recently she was principal author of Listening to Those Who Matter Most, the Beneficiaries, Measurement and Evaluation in Israel’s Third Sector and A Guide to Actionable Measurement.
+Twersky is currently a member of the board of directors for the UBS Optimus Foundation based in Zurich, Switzerland.
 She holds two bachelor’s degrees in Rhetoric and Middle Eastern Studies from the University of California, Berkeley, and a master’s degree in City Planning from the Massachusetts Institute of Technology.